matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 ```

-Both `setSpendingLimit` and `removeSpendingLimit` can only be called by account contracts that inherit this contract `SpendLimit`, which is ensured by the `onlyAccount` modifier.
+Both `setSpendingLimit` and `removeSpendingLimit` can only be called by account contracts that inherit the contract `SpendLimit`.
+This is ensured by the `onlyAccount` modifier.
 They call `_updateLimit` and pass the arguments to modify the storage data of the limit after the verification in `_isValidUpdate` succeeds.

 Specifically, `setSpendingLimit` sets a non-zero daily spending limit for a given token, and `removeSpendingLimit` disables the active daily spending limit by decreasing `limit` and `available` to 0 and setting `isEnabled` to false.